teuben/teunix/docs/astronomy-on-ubuntu.md

 ## Astronomy Packages

-Ubuntu does come with a modest set of astro packjages precompiled
+Ubuntu does come with a modest set of astronomy packages

-      sudo apt install montage aladin saods9 xpa-tools pgplot5 -y sudo apt install aoflagger ftools libcfitsio-dev libccfits0v5 topcat -y sudo apt install gnuastro -y
+      sudo apt install montage aladin saods9 xpa-tools pgplot5 -y sudo apt install aoflagger libcfitsio-dev libccfits0v5 topcat -y sudo apt install gnuastro -y

-There are 2000+ packages registered now in [ASCL](https://ascl.net), .....
+### ASCL

+The [Astrophysics Source Code Library (ASCL)](https://ascl.net) is a registry where you can find 2000+ codes.
+Most of those you will have to install via source, or in binary if the author made them available.

 ## Change Shell - bash or tsch

 To note here is there is some zsh movement as a better bash.
 Also discuss the **chsh** command, because MacOS is not true to unix, it doesn't work there.
-On a Mac they don't distiguish anymore between a login and an interactive shell, which is why on a mac you need to edit your .bash_login file, and on linux the .bashrc
+On a Mac they don't distiguish anymore between a login and an interactive shell, which is why on a mac you need to edit your **.bash_login** file, and on linux the **.bashrc**

 On a default Ubuntu (t)csh is not even installed, only bash.